-Smooth Oxeye is a native erect perennial forb forming an aerial stem from creeping rhizomes.
-Stens grow 4 to 6 feet high and vary with the amount of stiff hair thereon from none to much.
+Smooth Oxeye is a native erect perennial forb forming an flowering stem from creeping rhizomes.
+Stems grow 4 to 6 feet high and vary with the amount of stiff hair thereon from none to much.
 There are shallow stem ridges and there can be a purplish color tinge at the nodes or throughout the lower stem section.
 A moderate amount of branching occurs near the top.
 In the Upland Garden this plant is one of the earliest yellow sunflower types to bloom, along with Black-eyed Susan - both have a long flowering period.

 The leaves are opposite, with at least a one inch stalk and with sharp coarse teeth on the leaf margins.
 The shape is deltate to narrowly ovate, pointed tip and the truncate base abruptly tapers to the stalk.
 The leaf surface of this variety is rough from short stiff hairs.
 The underside paler in color.
 Size varies from 6 - 12 cm long x 2 - 5 cm wide.

-The floral array is one to 15 flower heads borne singly on a long (9 - 25 cm) leafless stalk for the top area of the stem.
+The floral array is one to 15 flower heads each borne singly on a long (9 - 25 cm) leafless stalk for the top area of the stem.